dylanon/tham-wp-theme/README.md

 4. Hard code 'Why Analysis' post ID into *Analysis* posts view.
 5. Change logo link - now leads to Blog or Present, depending on where you are.
 6. Incorporate newly edited photography.
+7. Blog and Analysis single post view - *Older* and *Newer* post links now stay within each category (no mixing of categories).

 ### v1.3
 1. *Analysis* page